 You must follow a specific procedure if you want to pay for repairs and take the cost out of your rent.
 Otherwise, your landlord can evict you.
 However, if you do follow the correct procedure, you will have a defence if the landlord starts possession proceedings against you.

-Be sure to keep copies of all correspondence, and keep accurate records of what you have paid and when.
+Keep copies of all correspondence, and keep accurate records of what you have paid and when.
 Use and adapt our sample letters to write to your landlord.

 Step 1 - report the repairs